starla213/hello-world/README.md

        5. Let's me create a price book, for each store I shop at, of the items/brands that I frequently purchase and add the price and price per unit, to items added to a shopping list.

  Maybe it is a lot...
-But I suppose that's why I have chosed to learn how to create my own app.
+But I suppose that's why I have chosen to learn how to create my own app.

  Wish me luck!